 I am not shy when it comes to my love for jams.
 I absolutely adore homemade jams.
 I was raised on jams: quince jam, blueberry jam, fig jam, orange marmalade, strawberry jam.
 My grandmother made jams, my aunts make jams and now I make jams.

-Sour cherries are a little bit smaller in size than regular sweet cherries.
-They are red and brighter than the dark cherry varieties.
+- Sour cherries: These are smaller in regular sweet cherries, and are bright red.
 And yes, they are sour.
 Not lemony pucker your lips sour, but certainly not super sweet.

-But for me, sour cherries are begging to made into sour cherry jam, moraba albaloo.
-My recipe for the best sour cherry jam does not use pectin and I do use the minimum amount of sugar necessary.
+- Simple: My recipe for the best sour cherry jam does not use pectin and I use the minimum amount of sugar necessary.
 I want a mildly sweet jam, but still be able to taste the fruit and not the sugar.

 Ingredients you need